My Photography & Travel Guide to New York City

 One more…

-14. A Fashion Shoot in a Photography Studio
+14. Fashion Photography

 New York City is the center of Fashion in the US.
-Scott was able to arrange a model shoot in a photography studio on the 22nd floor of a building overlooking the Empire State Building.
+We arranged a model shoot in a photography studio on the 22nd floor of a building overlooking the Empire State Building.
 We took photos of a beautiful model @millymholmes.
-This is something out of my normal photography so it was challenging but fun.
+This is something out of my normal photography, so it was challenging but fun.

 15. Street Photography